blakegarretson/essentials/main.md

 ## Console/Command Line

 - [Windows Terminal](https://github.com/microsoft/terminal) is a newer offering, but the features have been steadily expanding, and it quickly became my console of choice with handy features like themes, panes, and a command palette.
 It happily handles PowerShell, cmd.exe, and WSL shells, as well as REPL interpreters like IPython or Julia. **(Windows)**
-    - [Tabby](https://tabby.sh/) is a ridiculously customizable terminal app that handles essentially any local shell as well as serial and SSH connections.
-I’ve run into some bugs that keep me from using this exclusively, but I could see this being someone’s first choice due to endless customization and a beautiful interface.
 - [iTerm2](https://iterm2.com/) is the terminal you should be using instead of the default MacOS terminal.
 The customization options are extensive.
 It’s one of the best terminals on any platform. **(Mac)**
-- [Warp](https://www.warp.dev/) is a modern terminal app that has some cool innovations in a space that has not changed much over the years.
-While I can setup a very capable shell and prompt with something like zsh, Warp takes care of all the hassle and the out-of-the-box experience includes smart command completion, customized prompts with git integration, and AI plain language processing.
-I am watching this project with optimistic curiosity.
 - [Swiss File Knife](http://stahlworks.com/dev/swiss-file-knife.html): This is the essential command line tool set for Windows.
 It does a little of everything, and you need to just read the list of commands on the website to believe it.
 It’s a single executable, so it’s portable as well.
 - [eza](https://eza.rocks/) is a modern replacement for `ls` that works on every major platform.
 There are a few cool innovations here including the integration of git status in your listing, icon support, and recursive tree view.

+### Honorable Mentions

+- [Tabby](https://tabby.sh/) is a ridiculously customizable terminal app that handles essentially any local shell as well as serial and SSH connections.
+I’ve run into some bugs that keep me from using this exclusively, but I could see this being someone’s first choice due to endless customization and a beautiful interface.
+- [Warp](https://www.warp.dev/) is a modern terminal app that has some cool innovations in a space that has not changed much over the years.
+While I can setup a very capable shell and prompt with something like zsh, Warp takes care of all the hassle and the out-of-the-box experience includes smart command completion, customized prompts with git integration, and AI plain language processing.
+I am watching this project with optimistic curiosity.

 ## Clipboard Manager